Deli Railway Company: Interwar period

 The business rebounded quickly after World War I. In 1920 there was a strike of indigenous workers and dividend fell in the early 1920s to 5-7%.

 In the interwar period, won cargoes such as rubber / latex, lime, palm oil, fiber plants (hemp, sisal) and tea.
-At that time, they built mainly from stitch routes from Medan.
+At that time mainly from branch lines from Medan.
 Also for this purpose we went multiple bonds in 1925 and 1926 to 5% in the following year, 4.6 million to 4½% at 40 years.
 For local workers were laid at the major stations on their own settlements.

 The export boom of 1926-8 led to good results.
 At the end of 1927 dealt to 3,727 people, of whom 174 Europeans.

 In the crisis years of 1929-31 the revenue due to fallen rates fell from the cargo by one third, with the passengers by 46% back.
 The fare you had to ø 2 cents. / Km reduce what was also due to the increasing competition from buses.
-The number of transported exports, especially palm oil and fibers increased.
+The amount of transported export, especially palm oil and fibers increased.
 Were built from about 8% staff.
 For the first time there was in 1931 no dividend.
 At the end of the year to employees at reduced wages only 2263 people, including 86 Europeans.
 [6] costs are also reduced by the introduction of mixed freight and passenger trains.
 Repeating lowered to 1935 fares.
 For the 3rd class, the revenue amounted to 1939 0.6 cents / Person km.